 “I...I guess so.”
 I guess I’m still Zanne, even after the biggest blunder in my entire life.

-So far the morning seems quiet enough, the city looking much like any other city, with the mist steaming off of brick and fence with evaporating dew.
+So far the morning seems quiet enough, the city looking much like any other city, with the mist steaming off of brick and fence.
 Weeds grow where they hadn’t before, but I kind of like their bravado, getting their footholds, widening their cracks.
 Nuvelle Parie stinks from so many people unused to how to improvise without plumbing, but I expect they’ll figure it out, once they realize that snow can no longer take care of matters for them.
 And in the meantime some young, high voice sings in the morning light, filling every heart with hope.)

 They learn quickly.

 "We, the lush, ungoverned wood,

 Shall thrive where no one thought we could,